-The Peach Factory provides before and after school care for children in transitional kindergarten through 8th grade.
+The Peach Factory provides before and after-school care for children in kindergarten through eighth grade.
 Peach Factory is available from 6 a.m. until school begins and continues after school until 6 p.m.
-Supervision and planned recreational activities including crafts and games are provided.
-Peach Factory is available during the summer and on most school holidays.
+Supervision and planned recreational activities, including crafts and games, are provided.
+All-day Peach Factory is available on most school holidays during the school year and during the Summer for students entering first through eighth grades in the fall.